Does Avon’s Skin So Soft Bath Oil Really Work as an Insect Repellent?

 Our Mothers and Grandmothers have sworn by it, and even a Google search on the topic will give you thousands of results as well as a 101 more uses for the bath oil!
 I’ve been asked so many times from my customers whether the Skin So Soft Mosquito myth is really true?
 I had to get some answers!
 I needed to know!

-Find out how to select and use at my post:
+Find out how to select and use at these Beauty2Makeup posts:

 But after searching the Internet I came up with no more info than what I started with.
 I found many websites with comments from users who had sworn that the Skin So Soft product worked for them as a bug repellent, but at the same time, there were the same amount of reviews that said it didn’t work.
 So a bit confused, I ditched the Google search and went straight to the source.
 Who else but Avon themselves would have the answer.
 I couldn’t find any information on the Avon.com website but with a little digging I found it on my Avon Representative pages!